dojo/widget-core/README.md

 ### Projector

-To render widgets they need to be appended to a `projector`.
+To render widgets they must be appended to a `projector`.
 It is possible to create many projectors and attach them to `Elements` in the `DOM`, however `projectors` must not be nested.

 ### Dojo Widget Components